sgino209/aws_wavelength_demo/README.md

 5. https://aws.amazon.com/blogs/compute/deploying-your-first-5g-enabled-application-with-aws-wavelength

 ## Prerequisites:
-- Generate a new EC2 machine to run the below from
+- Generate a new EC2 machine (t2.micro) in the same target region to run the below from
 - SSH to the machine, clone the Git repo, Install AWS CLI, prepare AWS credentials (~/.aws/credentials, see ref3) and a local .env file
 - The setup flow is tuned for us-west-2 region.
 Changing for a different region shall incorporate update of WL_ZONE and NGB (see ref4) and the IMAGE_IDs (see ref1)